College football national championships in NCAA Division I FBS: National championship games

 College football fans and administrators have long sought to match the No. 1 vs. No. 2 teams in an end-of-season national championship game to determine an undisputed national champion on the gridiron.

 Historic occurrences

-Throughout most of the 20th century, a number of challenges made it impossible to ordinarily schedule the two top teams for a single post-season title fight:
+Throughout most of the 20th century, a number of challenges made it frequently impossible to schedule the two top teams for a single post-season contest.